chez14/indonesian-standards/docs/2-ktp/README.md

 - Next 4 digits are actual unique identifier for each holder, consisting of 4 digits of number.

-As noted from the reference, this number cannot be updated or changed while the holder still alive as a human being even if the data being updated or the holder moves to another region[^1].
+NIK number cannot be updated or changed if the data being updated or the holder moves to another region[^1].

 ## Known Exceptions/Bugs/Etc